Dimensions of $\tau$-tilting modules over path algebras and preprojective algebras of Dynkin type: -polynomials of path algebras

 \subsection{$\tau$-orbits and reduction}

 Let $Q$ be a Dynkin quiver with $n$ vertices and $H:=kQ$ the path algebra of $Q$.
 We denote by $\ind H$ the set of isomorphism classes of indecomposable $H$-modules.
-In this case, every indecomposable $H$-module is $\tau$-rigid.
+In this case, every indecomposable $H$-module is $\tau$-rigid (see \cite[Chapter VII Corollary 5.14]{ASS06} for example).
 That is, $\ind H=\itaurigid H$.
 Moreover, it is decomposed into $\tau$-orbits as follows.

 \begin{defi} We write $U\sim_{\tau} V$ for two $U,V\in \ind H$ if they lie in the same $\tau$-orbit, i.e., $U\cong \tau^sV$ for some $s\in \mathbb{Z}$.
 Then, it gives an equivalence relation on the set $\ind H$. \end{defi}